 Which is why the current model of work is broken, and it won’t be fixed by providing a nice coffee machine and a discount gym membership.

-In our schizophrenic world that is feeling increasingly threatened and excited by the prospect of automation, A.I. and the reinvention of work itself, the need to attend to the human working environment is now urgent.
+In our world that is feeling increasingly threatened and excited by the prospect of automation, A.I. and the reinvention of work itself, the need to attend to the human workplace as a brain safe environment is now urgent.

 Moreover, it doesn’t have to be hard or expensive.